-What don’t I use my timer for when it comes to my kids?
+What don’t I use my timer for when it comes to my kids?!

-And here’s your FREE printable!
+Make sure to snag your FREE printable!

 I call this printable my Master To-Do list (I also have an app for that, but I love my handwritten lists).

-Anytime I think of something that needs done, I jot it down on this list along with its corresponding deadline.
+Any time I think of something that needs done, I jot it down on this list along with its corresponding deadline.
 It stays safe and secure on my clipboard, so I never have to root for a sticky note, napkin, envelope, etc.

 Don’t forget to pin this post!

 If you found today’s post helpful, you might also enjoy these related posts!

 - How to Prioritize Your To-Do List by Asking 5 Simple Questions